Americans are rotten at saving for retirement.

 I’m passionate about the social justice element of personal finance.

 I think it’s rotten that it’s perceived as just the territory of the rich (and largely white men).
-That’s keeps us from confronting income inequality head on.
+That’s keeps us from confronting income and wealth inequality head on.
 I think that’s a mistake: reinforcing stereotype, not unlike why software programming developed a reputation for being overly white and male.
 It’s why my friends and I do a goofy, annual summit.
 We’re a little bit teasing ourselves, but we know what we’re talking about is complicated and challenging but very important.

 That is why there is so much encouragement to start saving for retirement as soon as possible.
 I’ve talked to people who have felt ambivalent about the subject because of all the uncertainties — how long they’ll live, what their health will be and what other family members may rely on them.